-- Compliance: All Joffrey performance attendees must follow all health and safety procedures and signage posted while at events.
+- Compliance: All Joffrey patrons must follow all health and safety procedures and signage posted while at Joffrey events.
 The Joffrey reserves the right to require visitors who do not follow our guidelines to leave an event immediately.
 Any visitors who are disrespectful or discourteous to other guests, staff, or volunteers may also be asked to leave.

 Frequently Asked Questions

-How do I share my proof of vaccination?
+How do I share my proof of vaccination and booster?

-You will be required to show a valid photo ID and proof of vaccination upon entering Lyric Opera House.
-There are two ways to show proof of vaccination.
+You will be required to show a valid photo ID and proof of vaccination upon entering Lyric Opera House or other Joffrey performance venues.

 Individuals must show full vaccination with a vaccine approved by the U.S. Food and Drug Administration (FDA) or by the World Health Organization (WHO).

-People are considered fully vaccinated two weeks after their completion of a CDC or WHO reccomended vaccine regimen.
+People are considered fully vaccinated two weeks after their completion of a CDC or WHO recommended vaccine regimen.